keegars/MHR-Model-Converter/README.md

 * Open file location of converted files

 Installation:
+1. Go to https://github.com/keegars/MHR-Model-Converter/releases and find the latest release, click assets and download the MHR-Model-Converter-8version*.zip
-1. Place in folder on it's own, not within the root folder of Monster Hunter or within a mod folder
+2. Unzip and place in folder on it's own, not within the root folder of Monster Hunter or within a mod folder
-2. Run the provided executable
+3. Run the provided executable
-3. Pick the folder to convert
+4. Pick the folder to convert
-4. If any errors occur, press ok to the dialog box as it is a noesis warning
+5. If any errors occur, press ok to the dialog box as it is a noesis warning
-5. When converted folder opens in file explorer, check there is no errorlog.
+6. When converted folder opens in file explorer, check there is no errorlog.

 Notes:
 Meshes -